apache/opendal/website/community/committers/committer.md

 2. Click "Authenticate with GitHub" and follow the given instructions to link your ASF account to GitHub.
 3. Check your email titled "[GitHub] @asfgit has invited you to join the @apache organization" and accept the invitation.
 4. Wait momentarily, and the website will refresh on its own.
-5. (If you not enable 2FA on GitHub) Please follow the [instruction](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).
+5. (If you do not enable 2FA on GitHub) Please follow the [instruction](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).

 Your ApacheID and GitHub ID will now both appear on https://gitbox.apache.org/boxer/.
 Congrats on successfully linking your ASF account to GitHub!